 - Get rid of these bandit, worse ones’ll come in replace ‘em.

-However, helping Palmerin and Milton kill the bandits is the optional part, and it’s up to players if they want to help them in killing the bandit.
-Once bandits are killed, you will need to take the injured treated, or else they will die.
+In my opinion, the best choice to make here in Envoys, Wineboys in The Witcher 3 would be helping the villagers by getting rid of the bandit problem.
+However, helping Palmerin and Milton kill the bandits is the optional part, and it’s up to players if they want to help them kill the bandit.

 Players must kill all the local bandits because that is the only way to end the Envoys, Wineboys quest.
 Look for remaining bandits in the search zone if you can’t find any.